MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voicemail-policies.md

 1. In the left navigation of the Microsoft Teams admin center, select **Voice** > **Voicemail policies**.

-2. Click next to the policy that you want to modify, and then select **Edit**.
+2. Select next to the policy that you want to modify, and then select **Edit**.

-3. Make the changes that you want, and then click **Save**.
+3. Make the changes that you want, and then select **Save**.

 > [!IMPORTANT]
 > You can't edit or remove the pre-configured policy instances called TranscriptionDisabled and TranscriptionProfanityMaskingEnabled.